Mystical, Magical Bus Tour

 Such a nice smile.
 Such a nice guy.
 What a great party.

-There are secret garden rooms nestled behind trees and shrubs,
+There are secret garden rooms nestled behind trees and

 little paths, a pond, arbors and gazebos.